New Orleans-class cruiser: Appearance and performance

 The New Orleans cruisers performed peacetime exercises well with no serious shortcomings being found.
 While many changes were implemented to improve their performance and especially their protection, the 10,000-ton limit of the Washington Naval Treaty was not exceeded.
-The new cruisers were considered successful in their own right but could not be considered equal to some foreign contemporaries, which were often considerably larger.
+The new cruisers were considered successful in their own right, but could not be considered equal to some foreign contemporaries, which were often considerably larger.

 Ships in class

 World War II

-For almost four years, the ships of the New Orleans class were assigned to the most urgent of front line duties, becoming involved in much deadly action.
-Astoria, Quincy and Vincennes were sunk in the Battle of Savo Island, 8–9 Aug 1942.
+For almost four years, the ships of the New Orleans class were assigned to the most urgent of front-line duties, becoming involved in much deadly action.
+Astoria, Quincy, and Vincennes were sunk in the Battle of Savo Island, 8–9 Aug 1942.
 Although three of their number were lost, the ships proved to be well designed.
-New Orleans, Minneapolis and San Francisco were also seriously damaged in early war engagements in the Pacific.
-These engagements included the Naval Battle of Guadalcanal, in which San Francisco engaged enemy ships at point blank range, and the Battle of Tassafaronga where Minneapolis and New Orleans took heavy damage and losses from Long Lance torpedoes.
+New Orleans, Minneapolis, and San Francisco were also seriously damaged in early war engagements in the Pacific.
+These engagements included the Naval Battle of Guadalcanal, in which San Francisco engaged enemy ships at point-blank range, and the Battle of Tassafaronga where Minneapolis and New Orleans took heavy damage and losses from Long Lance torpedoes.
 Damage control work and skillful seamanship kept these ships afloat to continue to fight through the end of the war.

-New Orleans-class cruisers were found at every major naval skirmish of World War II in the Pacific despite the fact there were only four of the seven units remaining after the first year of war.
-They were some of the most used and hardest fought ships of the US Navy during the war.
+New Orleans-class cruisers were found at every major naval skirmish of World War II in the Pacific, despite the fact that only four of the seven units remained after the first year of war.
+They were some of the most-used and hardest-fought ships of the US Navy during the war.
 Three ships of this class were among the most decorated US ships of World War II.
-San Francisco earned 17 Battle Stars and a Presidential Unit Citation, New Orleans earned 17 Battle Stars, and Minneapolis earned 17 Battle Stars as well.
+San Francisco earned 17 Battle Stars and a Presidential Unit Citation, New Orleans earned 17 Battle Stars, and Minneapolis earned 17 Battle Stars, as well.
 As a class, they earned a total of 64 Battle Stars and a Presidential Unit Citation.